gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 declared that unless Raymond was appointed their commander they would at once quit his service, and either return to England, or, what was worse, desert to the enemy.

-## Chapter II: How Raymond was again appointed commander of the earl's own troops.
+## Chapter II: How Raymond was again appointed commander of the earl's own troops

 In this emergency, Raymond was appointed to the command, and the troops recovering their spirits, made an incursion into the district of Ophelan,[^83]